 At first glance, it appeared that many of the beetles were mating—expected behavior this time of year.
 But then I realized that no, they were just holding on.
 Eric, our trip leader, explained that they had probably already mated.
 Now, the males were likely guarding the females to make sure no one else mated with them before the eggs were laid.
 If we got too close, the male would let go, allowing both beetles to fly to safety.
 However, once they had landed some distance away, they regrouped, with the male resumed his guarding position.

 The next beetles we encountered looked like belated Christmas decorations, with their emerald green heads and bright red wing covers.
 Their name suits them—Festive Tiger Beetle.
 These were much more skittish and I had a hard time getting a decent photo, even lying on the dirt and creeping forward on my belly.
 (And Pete wonders why I come home so filthy!)
 A number of these colorful beetles had staked out the abundant ant hills, a plentiful source of breakfast.

-When I first saw the Oblique-lined Tiger Beetles, I mistook them for more Beach Tiger Beetles, as their coloring is very similar.
+When I first saw the Oblique-lined Tiger Beetles, I mistook them for more Bronzed Tiger Beetles, as their coloring is very similar.
 However, as their name suggests, the have diagonal lines rather than scrolls—and they seemed slightly larger, too.
 In addition, they prefer higher ground, farther from the river’s edge.
 It was interesting comparing the different species, so see how they avoid competition.
 An abundance of food helps too.

 As I watched these aggressive killers go about their business, I was grateful that they’re only a half inch or so in length.
 Their jaws are the stuff of nightmares, and they rank as the world’s fastest insects.
 Imagine if they were as big as cows or horses!